darktable-org/dtdocs/content/module-reference/utility-modules/shared/collections.md

 ## updating the folder path of moved images

-While it is best to not touch imported files behind darktable's back, this module can help you to recover from situations when you have moved or renamed image folders after importing them.
-The collections module has a feature that allows you to update darktable's library database with the new folder location.
+While it is best to not touch imported files behind Ansel's back, this module can help you to recover from situations when you have moved or renamed image folders after importing them.
+The collections module has a feature that allows you to update Ansel's library database with the new folder location.
 The process is as follows:

 1. Set the _image attribute_ combobox to "folder" or "film roll".
 1. The original film roll or folder name will be displayed with ~~strikethrough~~ formatting to emphasize that it can not be located.